The-Discounters/vizsurvey/README.md

    ~~4.
 Append redux state for all updates to the audit collection.~~
 4. ~~Write the CLI code to do the CSV file extract for data and audit.~~
 5. Figure out what to do with the CLI monitor.
 Maybe turn that into a simple web page?
-6. Fix the extended bar chart max time experiment parameter.
+   ~~6.
+Fix the extended bar chart max time experiment parameter.~~
-7. Write browswer errors and warning to google analytics.
+6. Write browswer errors and warning to google analytics.
 Maybe write the same for functions?
-8. Write firestore rules to lock down reading data from non CLI account.
+7. Write firestore rules to lock down reading data from non CLI account.
-9. Get everything deployed to stating env and working.
+8. Get everything deployed to stating env and working.
-10. Deploy and configure production.
+9. Deploy and configure production.
-11. Create a test experiment that is active for unit tests.
+10. Create a test experiment that is active for unit tests.
-12. Get emulator firestore database to reset between unit tests.
+11. Get emulator firestore database to reset between unit tests.
-13. Write automated test for CSV extracts.
+12. Write automated test for CSV extracts.
-14. Make data writes to google function queued.
+13. Make data writes to google function queued.
-15. Write the CLI code to extract experiment configurations.
+14. Write the CLI code to extract experiment configurations.
+15. Write CLI code to validate participant data (check that all the window and screen values match across questions, as well as other checks.)

 # What is VizSurvey